ctdk/goiardi/docs/features/persistence.rst

 Note regarding goiardi persistence and freezing data
 ----------------------------------------------------

 As mentioned above, goiardi can now freeze its in-memory data store and index to disk if specified.
-It will save before quitting if the program receives a SIGTERM or SIGINT signal, along with saving every "freeze-interval" seconds automatically.
+It will save before quitting if the program receives a SIGTERM or SIGINT signal, along with saving every "freeze-interval" seconds automatically if there have been any changes.

 Saving automatically helps guard against the case where the server receives a signal that it can't handle and forces it to quit.
 In addition, goiardi will not replace the old save files until the new one is all finished writing.
 However, it's still not anywhere near a real database with transaction protection, etc., so while it should work fine in the general case, possibilities for data loss and corruption do exist.
 The appropriate caution is warranted.